cloverdx/cloverdx-server-docker/README.md

 3. Bind `/data/your-host-clover-data-dir/` to `/var/clover/` (see above) and start the container.

 TODO update this section, does it belong here?

+## Libraries and Classpath

+Libraries are added to the classpath of Tomcat (ie Server Core) and Worker via the mounted volume.
+This action does not modify the build of the Docker image.
+Place the JARs to the following directories in the volume:

+* ``tomcat-lib/`` - libraries to add to Tomcat and Server Core classpath (e.g. JDBC drivers)
+* ``worker-lib/`` - libraries to add to Worker classpath (e.g. libraries used by jobs)

+## Tomcat Configuration

+The mounted volume contains fragments of Tomcat configuration files that configure various aspects of Tomcat.
+If the files are not found during the start of the Docker container, the container will create commented-out examples of them.

+Configuration files:

+* ``conf/https-conf.xml`` - configuration of HTTPS connector of Tomcat, is inserted into ``server.xml`` when running the container.
+Uncomment the ``<Connector>...`` XML element and update the configuration as a standard Tomcat 9 HTTPS connector (see [documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html)).
+Export the port of the connector from the container (port 8443 by default).
+Put the keystore in the mounted volume, e.g. if it's in ``conf/keystore.jks`` in the volume, then the path to it in the ``https-conf.xml`` file is ``/var/clover/conf/keystore.jks``.
+* ``conf/jmx-conf.properties`` - Java properties that can be updated to enable JMX monitoring over SSL (disabled by default).
+Put the keystore in the mounted volume, e.g. if it's in ``conf/keystore.jks`` in the volume, then the path to it in the ``jmx-conf.properties`` file is ``/var/clover/conf/keystore.jks``.
+* ``conf/jndi-conf.xml`` - configuration of JNDI resources of Tomcat, is inserted into ``server.xml``when running the container.
+See the commented ``<Resource>`` example on how to add a JNDI resource.
+We recommend to use JNDI to connect to server's system database.

+Examples of these files are in this repo (see ``tomcat/conf/*example*`` files) - the examples can be used as a starting point for the configuration files before the first start of the container.

 ## Memory